caracatrepa/caracatrepa.github.io/docs/week2/mastering.md

 Meditation is a process of cultivating intimacy with one's own states of mind.
-"Mindfulness is a form of intrapersonal attunement," says UCLA's Seigel, which makes it the perfect tool for _inter_personal attunement—in other words, compassion.
+"Mindfulness is a form of intrapersonal attunement," says UCLA's Seigel, which makes it the perfect tool for _interpersonal_ attunement—in other words, compassion.
 "The ability to see your own mind," Seigel notes, "allows you to see others' minds."